ufukty/gohandlers/docs/articles/basic/the-gohandlers-way.md

 ---

-## Why Adopt the gohandlers Approach?
+## Why Adopt the Gohandlers Approach?

 -   **Consistency:** Every handler shares the same clear structure.
 -   **Reduced Boilerplate:** Automated generation removes tedious, repetitive code.
 -   **Clear Separation:** Business logic remains separated from HTTP-handling concerns.
 -   **Maintainability:** Struct-driven definitions and generated handlers simplify ongoing maintenance and evolution.

-By embracing these principles, gohandlers helps your team build maintainable, scalable, and reliable HTTP APIs—letting you focus more on your application’s core logic, and less on boilerplate HTTP code.
+By embracing these principles, Gohandlers helps your team build maintainable, scalable, and reliable HTTP APIs—letting you focus more on your application’s core logic, and less on boilerplate HTTP code.